-Branding is also critical for any business operating in a competitive market.
+Brand is critical for any business operating in a competitive market.
 Whether you are in B2C or B2B, it is always a human being who makes the final purchasing decision.
 In B2B, there are often additional stakeholders, each with their own biases and motivations, which influence a purchase.
-It is at the point in a customer journey, after suitable solutions have been evaluated and a shortlist agreed upon, that branding has the biggest influence.
+It is at the point in a customer journey, after suitable solutions have been evaluated and a shortlist agreed upon, that the impact of a brand has the biggest influence.
 It is the emotional match point which seals the deal.

 Branding is the effective communication of a value proposition that is compelling to an audience.
-It has recognisable and consistent visuals including logos, colours and fonts – which the audience will begin to associate with the value proposition.
-A strong brand can help prospects to make a decision, by subconsciously informing them of what they can expect to receive – from quality, price and service.
+It has recognisable and consistent visuals including logos, colours and fonts - which the audience will begin to associate with the value proposition and the market positioning of the brand itself.
+A strong brand can help prospects to make a decision, by subconsciously informing them of what they can expect to receive - from quality, price, service. and trustworthiness

-Most businesses struggle to articulate their value proposition, and as such, workshops facilitated by experienced branding professionals can be extremely valuable.
-To develop a brand, there are five key steps to go though:
+Most businesses struggle to articulate their value proposition.
+To begin developing your brand, there are five key steps to go though:

-- First define your audience and their common characteristics;
+- Define your audience and their common characteristics;

 - Identify the main problems faced by your audience;